hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 When configuring server connectivity, consider the following:

-As shown in the above diagram, all of the Cloud Controller servers are members of all three ISV VLANs.
-All servers have three IP addresses configured on their respective VLANs.
+As shown in [Figure 1](#fig1), all of the Cloud Controller servers are members of all three VLANs.
+However, these servers have IP addresses configured only for the management VLAN.

 #### Public endpoint recommendations #### {#publicend}